cucapra/js-to-ts-synthesis/docs/DesignGoals.md

 The following features are not yet implemented, due to an interest in analyzing the simple case first.

 * Objects are currently not supported.
 Because it is not clear when a function should be called as a constructor (with the new keyword).
 Furthermore, not all libraries require the `new` keyword to be used, making it unclear when functions on the returned object should be invoked with the `this` argument bound.
+The first step here would be to examine which functions are called as constructors, which Aran supports with its `construct` trap.
 * Polymorphic functions are not supported, as this requires additional machinery to deduce types.
 This may be implemented as a further extension.
 * Higher-order functions are not yet supported.
+* Returned objects are not searched for their prototype chain.
+So if an object is returned with fields "a" and "b", and "c" and "d" are on its prototype object, they will not be seen.
+This would be particularly useful for objects, but is not yet implemented.
+* More testing with different test frameworks is needed to ensure they all work correctly.
+Running some examples showed some conflicts, especially with the instrumentation library.